Our very popular activity, giving out flowers while having union conversations.

 Fri 14th Feb 11am-1pm Wolverhampton market

 We plan to make videos of public comments and feelings about unions.

 2020: Embedding a culture of recruiting and organising

 Why are we doing Heart Unions week?

 HeartUnions week is all about building a stronger movement and an opportunity to celebrate the good work unions do in workplaces across the country.
-This year we're campaigning against scourge of Zero Hour Contracts and for a funded, above inflation pay rise for all public sector workers.
+This year we're campaigning to join a union.

 People all over Britain this week will be doing similar activities to help show that trade unions make a difference ...and it’s time to join one www.tuc.org.uk/join-union

 Unions help workers get together, stop people being treated unfairly and get a better deal from their employers.
 They’re the voice of Britain at work.
 Almost six million people are members of a union – from nurses to checkout assistants to lorry drivers to airline pilots.

 They are for you when times are tough, even providing free legal advice if you need it. and every year they help more than 200,000 people get the training and learning opportunities they need to move on in their career.They are for you when times are tough, even providing free legal advice if you need it. and every year they help more than 200,000 people get the training and learning opportunities they need to move on in their career.

 Rob NHS porter learns as he represents NHS workers: “Since I took that decision to become a rep, I haven’t looked back.
 I’ve done courses with UNISON and the TUC, getting computer skills and completing a diploma in employment law.“